r3dact3d/brain-dump/Ideas/Ham Bot.md

    - **AI Mentor:** Develop an AI mentor that can provide personalized advice, answer technical questions, and guide new operators through their learning journey, available 24/7.
    - **Skill Assessment:** Use AI to assess an operator's skills and provide targeted recommendations for improvement and further learning.

+By leveraging these innovative AI capabilities, you can enhance your effectiveness as an Elmer, provide more valuable support to the amateur radio community, and stay at the forefront of technological advancements in the hobby.

+Note Created: 2025-01-08